Atlantic raid of June 1796: Proserpine

-While Tamise and Tribune met their fates in the Channel, Proserpine had continued unmolested to the cruising ground off the Cork coast.
+While Tamise and Tribune met their fates in the Channel, Proserpine had continued unmolested to the cruising ground off the County Cork coast.
 At 01:00 on 13 June, 36 nmi southeast of Cape Clear Island, Pevrieux' crew sighted a sail approaching from the northeast.
 Pevrieux was searching for Moulston's squadron, and allowed his ship to close with the newcomer before discovering that it was the patrolling 36-gun British frigate HMS Dryad under Captain Lord Amelius Beauclerk.
 On realising the danger, Pevrieux tacked away from Dryad and attempted to escape to the southwest.
 This chase lasted most of the day, Beauclerk gradually gaining on his opponent until Pevrieux opened fire with his stern-chaser guns at 20:00.

 Shot from the stern-chasers punched holes in Dryad's sails and damaged the rigging, but Beauclerk's ship continued to gain on Proserpine until at 21:00 Beauclerk was close enough to open fire with his main broadside.
 Some damage was done to the sails and rigging of Dryad in the exchange and at one point the ship's colours were shot away and had to be replaced, but casualties were light.
 On Proserpine casualties mounted quickly, and although her sails and rigging remained largely intact, significant damage to the hull and heavy losses among the crew convinced Pevrieux to surrender at 21:45.

 As in the previous engagements, the French ship had a much larger crew, (346 to 254), although weight of shot (366 lb to 407 lb) and size (1059bm to 924bm) were more evenly distributed.
 Casualties displayed the same inequalities as in the earlier engagements, with two killed and seven wounded on Dryad but 30 killed and 45 wounded on Proserpine.
 In James' opinion, had Pevrieux opted to use his initial advantage of the weather gage to attack Dryad directly rather than attempt to escape he might have been able to defeat the British frigate.